Faculty Profile: Randy Holt

 “Don’t give up.”
 “Don’t be shy.”
 “Don’t be afraid to ask questions.”
 Randy Holt’s advice to students is vast and supportive.
 He may be a technology instructor for Excelsior College, but he has more to teach his students than just technology.

 Holt has been with Excelsior since 2015, and teaches Technology in Society, which covers technological change from historical, artistic, and philosophical perspectives, and its effect on human needs and concerns.
-In addition to his teaching background, he supervises the Distributed Controls Group at Dominion Resources, Cove Point LNG in Lusby, Md.
+In addition to his teaching background, he supervises the Distributed Controls Group at Dominion Energy, Cove Point LNG in Lusby, Md.
 “In my 14 years of service at the facility, I’ve served as an operator and a controls technician,” says Holt.
 He earned a MS in National Cybersecurity Policy and an MBA from the University of Maryland.

 Holt understands the difficulties of the adult learner.
 He knows that coursework takes time and recommends students do not take on too much at once for fear of burning themselves out.
 He says, “Prior to signing up for a course, think about the lifestyle you want to maintain while you are engaging in your coursework and ensure you can manage the balance.”